 Notable historians will tell you that your gene is a big factor in your future and well-being.
 Millennials will often find this amusing because they believe that life is what we make it.
 The decisions we make every day are the ones that contribute to the big outcomes of our lives.
 How true is the genetic curse?
 If it is true, how can we break it?

 Our genes affect the possibilities of our addiction and the diseases that come with it.
 According to research, there is a huge resemblance to how our ancestors spent their productive times on how we spend ours.
 There are certain genetic types that are susceptible to alcohol addiction than others.
-Just observe the food you order whenever you eat at dinner cruise Amsterdam, your genes play a major role in how you make simple decisions including what kind of addiction you will put yourself into.
+Just observe the food you order whenever you eat at dinner cruise Amsterdam in one of your sightseeing tours, your genes play a major role in how you make simple decisions including what kind of addiction you will put yourself into.
 The best way to break this curse is by awareness.
 Know the things you shouldn’t try at all.